pydroit/demo-repo/README.md

 # The Title

-I am learning git and github
+I am learning git and github!